jevgenik/manuals/source/files/software/ai/data_and_data_science.rst

 ImageNet consists of variable-resolution images.
 Therefore, the images have been down-sampled to a fixed resolution of 256 x 256.
 Given a rectangular image, the image is rescaled and cropped out the central 256 x 256 patch from the resulting image.

 Embeddings
 ==========
-Embeddings are a type of data representation that can be used to represent categorical data in a continuous space.
+Embeddings are a type of data representation that can be used to represent categorical data in a continuous vector space.
 Embeddings are representations of values or objects like text, images, and audio that are designed to be consumed by machine learning models and semantic search algorithms.
-They translate objects like these into a mathematical form according to the factors or traits each one may or may not have, and the categories they belong to.
+These vectors capture the semantic relationships between the objects, allowing similar objects to be closer to each other in this space.

 Essentially, embeddings enable machine learning models to find similar objects.
-Given a photo or a document, a machine learning model that uses embeddings could find a similar photo or documen
+Given a photo or a document, a machine learning model that uses embeddings could find a similar photo or document.

+For example we would expect the distance between the word *cat* and the word *dog* to be smaller than the distance between the word *cat* and the word *helicopter*.

 Useful resources